Über die von der molekularkinetischen Theorie der Wärme geforderte Bewegung von in ruhenden Flüssigkeiten suspendierten Teilchen

 In 1827, botanist Robert Brown used a microscope to look at dust grains floating in water.
 He found that the floating grains were moving about erratically; a phenomenon that became known as "Brownian motion".
 This was thought to be caused by water molecules knocking the grains about.
 In 1905, Albert Einstein proved the reality of these molecules and their motions by producing the first statistical physics analysis of Brownian motion.
 French physicist Jean Perrin used Einstein's results to experimentally determine the mass, and the dimensions, of atoms, thereby conclusively verifying Dalton's atomic theory.

 Before this paper, atoms were recognized as a useful concept, but physicists and chemists hotly debated whether atoms were real entities.
 Einstein's statistical discussion of atomic behavior gave experimentalists a way to count atoms with an ordinary microscope.
-Wilhelm Ostwald, one of the leaders of the anti-atom school, later told Arnold Sommerfeld that he had been converted to a belief in atoms by Einstein's complete explanation of Brownian motion.
+Wilhelm Ostwald, one of the leaders of the anti-atom school of energeticism, later told Arnold Sommerfeld that he had been converted to a belief in atoms by Einstein's complete explanation of Brownian motion.

-The paper also provided the best way up to that time of estimating Avogadro constant—the corrected value from Einstein's paper was accurate to one significant figure.
+The paper also provided the best way up to that time of estimating the Avogadro constant—the corrected value from Einstein's paper was accurate to one significant figure.